quiltdata/t4/README.md

-# ALPHA version
+# Alpha - technology preview

 T4 is alpha software.
 It is not yet recommended for production use.

 ## T4 is like Dropbox for data science, built on S3

-* T4 adds search, browsing, content preview, and a Python API to any S3 bucket
+* T4 adds search, content preview, versioning, and a Python API to any S3 bucket
 * Every file in T4 is versioned and searchable
 * T4 is for data scientists, data engineers, and data-driven teams